kylegeminden/satus/README.md

 ## Thanks

-Thanks to the open source web community's contributions as this project simply would not be possible for me as one person without you.
+Thanks to the open source web community's contributions as this project simply would not be possible for me alone.